 Items left in the warehouse for longer than six months are subject to the long-term fee.
 If you have products that are in very low demand, you’ll have to factor that fee into your cost-benefit analysis.

-You might think that you can save the folks at Amazon some time–and yourself some money–by packing up your merch just as you’d like it to be sent to the customer.
+You might think that you can save the folks at Amazon some time–and yourself some money–by packing up your merchandise just as you’d like it to be sent to the customer.

-The “pick and pack” fee simply can’t be avoided.
+Unfortunately, shipping standards at Amazon make the “pick and pack” fee completely unavoidable.
 So save yourself some time and ship the products to Amazon in the easiest way possible.

-As with so many other things in marketing (if not life in general), it’s best to start out slow with Amazon FBA.
+As with so many other things in business, it’s best to start out slow with Amazon FBA.

 That’s because you don’t know what you don’t know.
 Even after reading this overview, there will always be unforeseen expenses and unexpected challenges.
 It’s best if you face those problems on a small scale.